Home | About me | Contact | What's new | Privacy | Search

 Other San Antonio Area Roads

-Alternative Intersection Designs
+Innovative Intersection Designs

-This page last updated May 12, 2022
+This page last updated October 20, 2024

-In recent years, many states and local jurisdictions have started implementing a variety of "alternative", "innovative", or "unconventional" intersection designs to help improve traffic flow and safety at a relatively low cost.
+In recent years, many states and local jurisdictions have started implementing a variety of "innovative", "alternative", or "unconventional" intersection designs to help improve traffic flow and safety at a relatively low cost.
 That trend has made its way to San Antonio.

 One of the biggest problems in a conventional intersection are left turns.
-Left turns are the most inefficient movement at an intersection.
+Left turns are the most inefficient movements at an intersection.
 This is especially true at signalized intersections because they require extra signal phases that add delay to the other movements.
 At intersections with heavy left turn volumes, that delay can be significant.
 This then causes cumulative delays resulting in poor intersection throughput and chronic congestion.

 What is a signal phase?

-A signal "phase" is the green time assigned to a specified movement or collection of movements in a traffic signal cycle.
+A signal phase is the green time assigned to a specified movement or collection of simultaneous movements in a traffic signal cycle.
 In other words, when the signal is green for a specific movement (straight through, left turn, etc.), that's a signal phase.
 When it changes to red and another movement gets a green signal, that's another phase.
 The complete rotation through of all of the phases is a cycle.

 Left turns are also considered to be the most dangerous maneuver at most intersections, especially those with no signals or with permissive left turn signals.